 Our sample contains 21,630 first-time mothers who gave birth between 1999 and 2006.
 For them, we generate a balanced panel that covers 60 months (5 years) before and 120 months (10 years) after birth.
 As we use six-month observation intervals, this 16-year panel yields 32 observations per woman and a total sample size of 670,530 observations.
-16 Figure 2 depicts the overall development of our samples' labor force status over time: in the first two years after birth up to 18 percent of previously full-time employed mothers take up Minijob employment and the share remains at 14 percent in the long run.
-In contrast, in the third year after birth, about 25 percent all mothers have returned to regular employment and this share increases to 59 percent 10 years after the first birth.
+Figure 2 depicts the overall development of our samples' labor force status over time.
+Because maternity leave is mandatory for at least 8 weeks after giving birth, all mothers interrupt active work during this period by definition.
+In the first two years after birth, up to 18 percent of previously full-time employed mothers take up Minijob employment and the share remains at 14 percent in the long run.
+In contrast, in the third year after birth, about 25 percent of mothers have returned to regular employment and this share increases to 59 percent 10 years after the first birth.

-Our treatment group consists of mothers who were in a Minijob as their main employment in month 13 after birth (N=3,234 or 15 percent of all mothers).
-Our control group contains mothers who were in regular (part-time or full-time) employment (N=4,618 or 21 percent).
-The remaining 64 percent of mothers (N=13,778) did not work at all 13 months after birth.
+The Minijobber group consists of mothers who were in a Minijob as their main employment in month 13 after birth (N=3,234 or 15 percent of all mothers).
+Our main control group contains mothers who were in regular (part-time or full-time) employment (N=4,618 or 21 percent).
+The remaining 64 percent of mothers (N=13,778) did not work at all 13 months after birth; we consider them as a control group in section 4.5.
 Interestingly, among all mothers who are employed at month 13 after their first birth, 41 percent hold a Minijob which underlines the relevance of this labor market institution.
-As an
+As an additional control group, we consider a subgroup of regular employees who are in the lowest earnings quartile 13 months after birth (N=1,151 or 5.3 percent of all mothers).
+We consider this group to be the most comparable to the Minijob employees because they typically work a limited number of hours per week or at moderate earnings.
+Mothers who temporarily worked on a Minijob before month 13 but stopped